EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

 Finally, get your Metamask address and replace the `{**your_eth_address**}` placeholder with it.

-You should have somethig like this:
+You should have something like this:

 .. prompt:: bash $